zademn/EverythingCrypto/README.md

 Directories are organized by categories (S = Symmetric, P = Public, E = Extra)

 ### Extra
+- Books
+    - A collection of books I went through and found helpful
 - Security theory
     - Basic definitions and what to expect (Start with this)
 - Mathematics = Here you will find the basic structures(groups, curves, etc) and algorithms that I studied